Energy and Climate Policy Advisory Committee

 Mel Clark, CleanTech Alliance (ex officio)

-How will this work fit in with the development of the 2021 State Energy Strategy?
+How did this work fit in with the development of the 2021 State Energy Strategy?

-Parallel with the work of the Energy and Climate Policy Advisory Committee, the Department of Commerce is leading an effort to develop the 2021 State Energy Strategy.
-The strategy will be crafted with wide input and a technical foundation.
-The strategy will lay out recommendations to align the state’s policies and actions with the updated greenhouse gas reduction targets and the requirements of the state’s 100% clean electricity laws while rebuilding Washington’s economy.
+Parallel with the work of the Energy and Climate Policy Advisory Committee, the Department of Commerce lead an effort to develop the 2021 State Energy Strategy.
+The strategy was crafted with wide input and a technical foundation.
+The strategy lays out recommendations to align the state’s policies and actions with the updated greenhouse gas reduction targets and the requirements of the state’s 100% clean electricity laws while rebuilding Washington’s economy.

-Commerce will take steps to coordinate the work of the Energy and Climate Policy Advisory Committee with the strategy development process.
-Both are on the same timeline, and integration of the two efforts is a practical way to leverage resources.
+Commerce took steps to coordinate the work of the Energy and Climate Policy Advisory Committee with the strategy development process.
+Both were on the same timeline, and integration of the two efforts was a practical way to leverage resources.

-How will interested stakeholders be involved with the work of the Energy and Climate Policy Advisory Committee?
+How were interested stakeholders involved with the work of the Energy and Climate Policy Advisory Committee?

-Meetings of the Energy and Climate Policy Advisory Committee and associated stakeholder sessions will serve as a forum to gather input and insight from a range of perspectives.
-This will assist the committee members, Commerce and the Legislature in understanding implementation issues across sectors and interests.
-To follow the progress of this effort please check back on this web page.
-A copy of the final recommendations will be available here once the Advisory Committee process concludes and the report is submitted to the Legislature.
+Meetings of the Energy and Climate Policy Advisory Committee and associated stakeholder sessions served as a forum to gather input and insight from a range of perspectives.
+This assisted the committee members, Commerce and the Legislature in understanding implementation issues across sectors and interests.
+A copy of the final recommendations can be found here.

 - Energy and Climate Policy Advisory Committee Background Document (pdf)

 - The Clean Energy Fund (link)